arc-language/core-parser/PACKAGE.md

 	// EnterMethodDecl is called when entering the methodDecl production.
 	EnterMethodDecl(c *MethodDeclContext)

+	// EnterMutatingDecl is called when entering the mutatingDecl production.
+	EnterMutatingDecl(c *MutatingDeclContext)

 	// EnterDeinitDecl is called when entering the deinitDecl production.
 	EnterDeinitDecl(c *DeinitDeclContext)